JSInitializr/JSProjectInitilizer/README.md

 ## Contributing

 We'd love to have your helping hand on `JS Initailzr`!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.
+It is still in development and hosted on Heroku https://start-jsproject.herokuapp.com/

 ## License